 At the age of 5, most children can recognize digits and letters – small characters, large characters, handwritten, machine printed, or rotated – all easily recognized by the young.
 In most instances, the best pattern recognizers are humans, yet we do not understand how humans recognize patterns.

-The rapidly growing amount of data generated is making it impossible for humans to interpret and driving the need for machines to be able to identify patterns quickly and accurately.
+The rapidly growing amount of training data generated is making it impossible for humans to interpret and driving the need for machines to be able to identify patterns quickly and accurately.
 The ability to automate the recognition of patterns and regularities in data has many applications, from facial recognition software to tumor detection.

 What is Pattern Recognition?